DespairingCorgi/classic-korean-text-classification-module/README.md

 # classic-korean-text-classification-module
-classic text classification module for korean.
+A classic text classification ml module for korean.

 caution: